Duchy of Cornwall Office Act 1854

-The Duchy of Cornwall Office Act 1854 (17 & 18 Vict c 93) is an Act of the Parliament of the United Kingdom.
+The Duchy of Cornwall Office Act 1854 (17 & 18 Vict. c.
+93) is an act of the Parliament of the United Kingdom.
 It is a public general Act.
-It was omitted from the third revised edition of the statutes because of its local and personal nature.
+The act was omitted from the third revised edition of the statutes because of its local and personal nature.

-This Act had not been wholly repealed in Great Britain at the end of 2010.
+The act had not been wholly repealed in Great Britain at the end of 2010.